Keyboard shortcuts

 Features

-• Monitor multiple Redis deployments from a single agent
+• Monitor multiple Redis deployments from a single collector

 • YAML configuration with environment variable expansion